dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ## My Critical Evaluation

-The V1 output ran correctly — the verification checks confirmed the interval calculation, the histogram renders, and the summary stats are accurate.
+The V1 output ran correctly.
+The verification checks confirmed the interval calculation, the histogram renders, and the summary stats are accurate.
 But after reviewing the chart and the numbers, I had several issues to address before this would be presentable to a non-technical audience.

 **1. The x-axis distorts the story**

 The histogram extends to 600 days because one customer had a 584-day gap between purchases.
-That extreme tail compresses the meaningful part of the distribution — the 0–150 day range where virtually all the action is — into the left third of the chart.
+That extreme tail compresses the meaningful part of the distribution (the 0–150 day range where virtually all the action is) into the left third of the chart.
 A marketing director looking at this would see a spike on the left and empty space on the right, not a clear purchasing pattern.

 The fix: cap the display at ~200 days and note how many intervals fall beyond that cutoff.
-The outliers aren't wrong data — they're just not where the insight lives.
+The outliers aren't wrong data, they're just not where the insight lives.

 **2. The summary stats box isn't audience-appropriate**

 The stats box includes "CV = 0.86" and "Std Dev = 34.5 days" without explaining what those mean.
 A marketing director making campaign decisions almost certainly doesn't care about coefficient of variation without context.
 If a metric needs a footnote to be useful, it probably shouldn't be on the chart without one.

-The fix: keep all metrics on the chart but add plain-language parenthetical explanations — "Std Dev = 34.5 days (how much gaps vary)" and "CV = 0.86 (high variance — not artificial)."
+The fix: keep all metrics on the chart but add plain-language parenthetical explanations, like "Std Dev = 34.5 days (how much gaps vary)" and "CV = 0.86 (high variance, not artificial)."
 The reader sees the number and immediately understands what it means.

 **3. The legend covers the data**

-The mean and median legend sits in the upper left — directly over the peak of the distribution, which is the most important part of the chart.
+The mean and median legend sits in the upper left, directly over the peak of the distribution, which is the most important part of the chart.
 It should move to the upper right or outside the plot area so nothing blocks the shape of the data.

 **4. The subtitle competes with the title**

 "How many days pass between consecutive customer purchases?" is in the same bold weight as the main title.
-It should be visually subordinate — smaller font, lighter weight — so the eye reads the title first and the subtitle as supporting context.
+It should be visually subordinate (smaller font, lighter weight) so the eye reads the title first and the subtitle as supporting context.

 **5. The x-axis labels need more granularity**